Who is this for? Salesforce Administrators

 Once the Lightning Component is developed and ready to use, you can follow the following steps to add a Lightning Component to your flows.

 - Open the flow screen on which we want to add the lightning component.
 The key points to make lightning components available for flow screens are as follows:

 - Lightning component should implement lightning:availableForFlowScreens interface

-- To make an attribute’s value customisable in the Cloud Flow Designer, add it to the component’s design resource.
+- To make an attribute’s value customizable in the Cloud Flow Designer, add it to the component’s design resource.
 This will allow the flow admins to pass values between that attribute and the flow when they configure the screen field.